ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 # Troubleshooting

-There are two main problems that can typically arise when working with the Open SDN Controller:
+Some problems that can arise when working with the Open SDN Controller are discussed below:

+* Chrome caches the progress bar and does not move beyond that when accessing the GUI of the controller.
+If you have Firefox available, then use that.
 * The controller becomes un-responsive, or responds with 50X errors.
 This can happen for a variety of reasons, and the simple remedy is to reboot the controller VM as shown below.
 *	The network is in some state, with routes, ACLs, interfaces shutdown, or similar, probably because of a previous series of exercises with the same lab instance, that leads to unexpected results.
 In this case there is a `restore_network_state.py` script that should reset everything and leave the controller with no mounted devices.
 If this script does not work, reboot the controller server and try again after five minutes.